mattmight/calculendar/README.md

  + Extract the Boolean calculus of calendars logic into a seperate module.
  + Allow filtering of calendar events with `lambda` filter over events.
+ + Implement a reasonable agenda mode output for upcoming events.
  + Add support for converting .ics files into calendar intervals.
  + Add support for Office 365 API.
  + Add support for computing joint availability of multiple users.